Country Details For Ukraine

 Smoke Free Places: Smoking is prohibited in specified public places including: government facilities, restaurants, healthcare facilities, educational institutions, children’s playgrounds, sports facilities, in entrances to residential buildings, in underground passages, and in elevators and public pay phones.
 In other public places and workplaces, smoking is permitted in designated areas.
-Smoking is prohibited in public transport; however this prohibition is generally not enforced for private taxis.
+Smoking is prohibited in public transport.

 Tobacco Advertising, Promotion and Sponsorship: Advertising, promotion and sponsorship of tobacco products are prohibited in nearly all forms.
-However, there are limited exceptions, including product display at point of sale and advertising of tobacco products on websites restricted to those individuals over 18.
-All forms of financial or other sponsorship to individuals, groups, organizations, or government entities are prohibited, regardless of whether they are publicized.
+However, there are limited exceptions, including product display at point of sale, and advertising of tobacco products on websites restricted to those individuals over 18.
+All forms of tobacco sponsorship are prohibited.

 Tobacco Packaging and Labeling: Tobacco product packaging must display two health warnings.
-Fifty percent of the front of the pack must display one main text warning stating that “Tobacco kills.”
+Fifty percent of the front of the pack must display one main text warning stating “Tobacco kills.”
 Fifty percent of the back of the package must display one of ten secondary pictorial warnings with accompanying text.
-The content of the warnings relates to “smoking” and therefore is not relevant to smokeless tobacco products.
-Smokeless tobacco products currently are rare in Ukraine.
 The law prohibits the use on product packaging of misleading terms, descriptors, and other symbols that may create a false impression about tobacco products.
-However, the law requires yield levels of tar and nicotine to be printed on the package, which can be misleading.

 The Law on Advertising regulates advertising and sponsorship of all products, including tobacco products.
 A few provisions restricting tobacco promotion are contained in the Law on Tobacco Control and the Law on Regulation on Alcohol and Tobacco.
 Law No. 3778 introduces several amendments to both the Law on Advertising and the Law on Tobacco Control.
 The amendments entered into force September 2012 and further restrict tobacco advertising, promotion and sponsorship.
 The Code of Administrative Offenses provides sanction for smokers who violate smoke free areas.
 All other sanctions are provided in the relevant governing law.